-Join us for Changing Competition in College Admissions on 6/26 at 8 pm EST. Space is limited, register today!
+Join us for Avoiding Common College Application Pitfalls on 7/9 at 8 pm EST. Space is limited, register today!

 Congratulations on making it through your first year of high school!
 You have accomplished so much during an exceptionally challenging year.
-Now is the time to check off some items before your sophomore year begins.
+Now is the time to check off some items before your sophomore year in high school begins.

 Have you finalized your courses for sophomore year?
 If not, how did your courses go in ninth grade?
 If you received a B+ or higher, you may want to consider taking a more challenging course in the upcoming academic year.
 Are you nervous about your honors or Advanced Placement (AP) courses being too challenging?
 Consider taking an intro course in the subject through EdX or Coursera before school starts.
 You could also start working with AcceptU tutors to build confidence in challenging subjects or get ahead in AP coursework—especially valuable if your school doesn’t offer the specific AP courses you want to take.